Yeniseian peoples: Historical

+Languages

+Yeniseian languages are considered a language isolate as they are unrelated to any known language families from the so-called Old World.
+In recent years there have been proposals to include them in a hypothetical Dené–Yeniseian language family, as Yeniseian languages might be distantly related to Na-Dené languages of North America.

 The Yeniseian language family is an endangered family with only one surviving branch.
-The Ket language, the very northernmost Yeniseian language, has only about 213 native speakers as of 2010.
+The Ket language, the very northernmost Yeniseian language, has only about 153 native speakers as of 2020.
 Kellog in Russia is the only place where Ket is still taught in schools.
 Special books are provided for grades second through fourth but after those grades there is only Russian literature to read that describes Ket culture.
 There are no known monolingual speakers for now.

-Despite this, Yeniseian languages have been significant in Chinese, Mongolian, and Central Asian history.
-Both the ruling elite of the Xiongnu and that of the Later Zhao dynasty appear to have spoken Yeniseic.
-It has been suggested that the Xiongnu underwent a linguistic shift from Yeniseian to Oghur Turkic in the process of westward migration, eventually becoming the Huns.
+Despite this, Yeniseian languages played a significant role in Chinese, Mongolian, and Central Asian history.
+Both the ruling elite of the Xiongnu and that of the Later Zhao dynasty appear to have spoken, at least partially, Yeniseic.
+It has been suggested that the part of the Xiongnu underwent a linguistic shift from Yeniseian to Turkic.
+According to Jingyi Gao (2014) lexical similarities between the Hungarian language and the Yeniseian languages may point to a Yeniseian presence within the Hun confederation, and a possible Hunnic substratum among Hungarian.

-Many recognisable Turkic and Mongolic words, such as the royal titles Khan, Khagan, and Tarqan, and the word for "sky" and later "god", Tengri, are suggested to be loanwords from Yeniseian.
-Tengri in particular has been derived from Yeniseian tɨŋVr by linguist Stefan Georg, in an analysis praised as "excellent" by Alexander Vovin.
+Many recognisable Turkic and Mongolic words, such as the royal titles Khan, Khagan, and Tarqan, and the word for "sky" and later "god", Tengri, may be loanwords from Yeniseian.
+Tengri in particular has been derived from proto-Yeniseian *tɨŋVr by linguist Stefan Georg, in an analysis praised as "excellent" by Alexander Vovin.

 Genetics

-The Yeniseians are closely related to other Siberians, East Asians and Indigenous peoples of the Americas.
-They belong mostly exclusive to yDNA haplogroup Q-M242.
+The Yeniseians appear closely related to other Siberians, East Asians and Native Americans.
+They display a high frequency of paternal haplogroup Q-M242.

 According to a 2016 study, the Ket and other Yeniseian people originated likely somewhere near the Altai Mountains or near Lake Baikal.
 It is suggested that parts of the Altaians are predominantly of Yeniseian origin and closely related to the Ket people.
 The Ket people are also closely related to several Native American groups.
 According to this study, the Yeniseians are linked to the Paleo-Eskimo groups.

-The ancestors of Yeniseian people may have been related to the Syalakh culture of ancient Yakutia.
-Yeniseian people, specifically Ket, also show high amounts of affinity towards Tuvans and other Indigenous peoples of Siberia, suggesting that Yeniseian ancestry can be linked to Paleo-Siberians, which replaced previous Upper-Paleolithic Siberians (Ancient North Eurasian) as the dominant population, and were subsequently largely assimilated by Neo-Siberians from Northeast Asia.
+The ancestors of Yeniseian peoples may have been related to the Syalakh culture of ancient Yakutia.
+Yeniseian people, specifically Ket, also show high amounts of affinity towards Tuvans and other peoples of Siberia, suggesting that Yeniseian ancestry can be linked to Paleo-Siberians, which replaced previous Upper-Paleolithic Siberians (Ancient North Eurasian) as the dominant population, and were subsequently largely assimilated by Neo-Siberians from Northeast Asia.